 Who evaluated it — three or more of four independent validators voted ACCEPT with ECDSA P-256 signatures over a canonical representation of the proof bundle.

 Who bears accountability — the Sovereign Authority key (hardware-backed, biometric-gated) signed the Governance Envelope.
-The operator who pressed the fingerprint is on record.

 Where the record lives — the canonical leaf hash, Merkle inclusion proof, and Signed Tree Head, independently verifiable by any party with the log_id.